0xcen/0xcen/readme.md

-# Hi there 👋, I'm Carlos Noriega.
-A self-taught developer that cant believe code is free.
+# Hi there 👋, I'm Carlos.
+A Junior Full Stack Developer excited about building products with others.

 > "You are under no obligation to remain the same person you were a year ago, a month ago, or even a day ago.
 You are here to create yourself, continuously"